 - Problems With Your Thermostat

-1. No Hot Water – Ultimately, your boiler isn’t carrying out its function whenever this happens, and there are a number of potential causes.
+1. No Hot Water – Ultimately, your boiler isn’t carrying out its function whenever this happens, and there are a handful of possible causes.

 - An airlock or diaphragm is damaged.